satwik-stp/Image2Image-translation-for-Sobel-Filter/README.md

 # Img2Img Model - Random Filter (Extra Credits)

+Autoencoder model to be described here soon

 Pix2Pix model offers flexible in terms of image-to-image translation.
 An example of Random Filter being trained is provided below.\
 The main limitation I found while training this is hyper parameter optimization which can change with the filters and also judging from the output images, it can be hard can infer the general results of applying a certain filter.

 # Answers to set of Questions

+## Autoencoder
+**1.What if the image is really large or not of a standard size?**\
+The images are resized to 128*128 dimensions (256*256 works too).
+Incase images are really large, cropping can also be performed.

+**2.What should occur at the edges of the image?**\
+The Sobel filter is used for edge detection.
+It works by calculating the gradient of image intensity at each pixel within the image.
+As for the frame of image itself, unless there is observable border, I have not noticed a edge of the image frame forming.

+**3.Are you using a fully convolutional architecture?**\
+I am using PixPix2 model whose building blocks are convolution layers.

+**4.Are there optimizations built into your framework of choice (e.g. Pytorch) that can make this fast?**\
+Optimization I used for this project include dropout, learning scheduler.
+For making the training faster, learning rate or batch size can be increased.
+Additionally Pytorch supports Multi GPU training but I have not used because of lack of hardware.

+**5.What if you wanted to optimize specifically for model size?**\
+For larger models, large batch size can be limiting therefore, I have reduced the batch size.
+The model might perform well with lesser epochs and lower learning rates.

+**6.How do you know when training is complete?**\
+Since GAN training is very unstable, I have relied on training and validation PSNR and SSIM values.
+Training is stopped when these values have stablized and converged.

+**7.What is the benefit of a deeper model in this case?
+When might there be a benefit for a deeper model (not with a sobel kernel but generally when thinking about image to image transformations)?**\
+I have used convolutional Autoencoder as my first model, which didnt not produce high SSIM and PSNR values and also overfit on data.
+Pix2Pix is a deeper model, I have not noticed overfitting, it has produced high PSNR and SSIM values and converged quickly.

+## Pix2Pix
 **1.What if the image is really large or not of a standard size?**\
 The images are resized to 128*128 dimensions (256*256 works too).
 Incase images are really large, cropping can also be performed.